 Businesses often complain about the high level of bureaucracy, i.e., the large number of administrative requirements they have to meet in fulfilling their tax and related obligations.
-AmCham is aware that a major project is underway to relieve the burden placed on taxable persons and the Tax Administration based on digitalization and automation of the entire system (modernization of the Tax Administration's information system), as well as the abolition of a certain number of forms which would contribute to increased transparency, equal treatment, and simplification of the process, and would be more environmentally friendly ("paperless business").
-The present-day large number of forms does not contribute to ease of business, confuses taxpayers, and burdens the Tax Administration, while the actual utility of some of the data collected in this way is questionable.
-In addition, forms need to be simplified.
-Challenges are presented by, for example, the large number of codes used in JOPPD forms, the large number of data in the VAT return (e.g., the UK VAT form has 5-7 fields, and the Croatian more than 20 fields), the RPO form (registration in the register of taxable persons), and the like.
+AmCham is aware that a major project is underway to relieve the burden placed on taxable persons and the Tax Administration based on further digitalization and automation of the entire system (modernization of the Tax Administration's information system), as well as the abolition of a certain number of forms which would contribute to increased transparency, equal treatment, and simplification of the process, and would be more environmentally friendly ("paperless business").
+AmCham welcomes all changes that would be aimed at reducing the number of forms, simplifying those forms that would remain in use, and reducing the number of codes when filling in the forms (e.g., the UK VAT form contains 5 to 7 fields, while the Croatian one has 20).
 It is essential to persist in the implementation of measures aimed at improving the investment environment by cutting costs and simplifying doing business in terms of administration.